prakashtamu/technical_test_ob/README.md

 docker-compose up mongodb
 ```

-This will create the wireshark and mongodb instances we can use for running tests.
+This will create the wiremock and mongodb instances we can use for running tests.
 Finally execute the test script

 `yarn test`